Waxweasle/Flight-finder/README.md

 Head over to their website to book!
 ```
 ### Hotel search
-1. find_hotels() will be retrieve to you the cheapest hotels that match your parameters
+1. find_hotels() returns to you the cheapest hotels that match your parameters
 2. `cityCode` takes the value of `destinationLocationCode` as default but can be changed to any city location code if the user only wishes to search for hotels.
 3. Hotel search parameter documentation can be found at (https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference)
 4. Hotel ratings included in the search are 3 stars and above.